 Birthing went almost according to plan.
-No pain meds, no spinal block, but after several hours of having the water break the doctor(s) where concerned that infection or stress of labor may cause concerns to the unborn baby.
-They prescribed Pitocin*.
-Continuing the use of the knowledge I’d gained in birthing class, I clung to my hope of having a natural child-birth, but was also warned that the induction could produce rather strong contractions, and it did not offer a buffering from any pain that I would incur by its introduction.
+No pain meds, no spinal block, but after several hours from having my water break, the doctor(s) where concerned that infection or stress of labor may cause concerns to the unborn baby.
+They prescribed Pitocin, and with knowledge I’d gained in birthing class, I clung to my hope of having a natural child-birth, but was also warned that the induction could produce rather strong contractions, and it did not offer a buffering from any pain that I would incur by its introduction.
 I kept with Plan A. Let me bear this baby, naturally.
 (The following link provides further details on Pitocin via Yahoo)

 Now, I have to give my doctors and St. Francis hospital in Tulsa, kudos for the way they helped my delivery.
-My labor had begun at work, around 8:30 in the morning, and by 10:00 a.m. strapped to a gurney and plugged into all the machinery a labor and delivery room that monitors baby and mama.
+My labor had begun at work, around 8:30 in the morning, and by 10:00 a.m., I was strapped to a gurney, and plugged into all the machinery a labor and delivery room can offer for the monitoring of baby and mama.
 Noon came, but no lunch, who cares though, laboring the birthing of a baby you really have hunger on the last of your lists of wants.

 Shortly after six my husband’s family arrived from Texas.
 Someone mentioned they were hungry.
 The folks had spent four hours en route, and I know that Cliff hasn’t eaten since breakfast.
 I knew that I couldn’t, but more importantly, as the Pitocin’s effects began to work on my body, and labor earnestly began, eating was the furthest thing from my mind.
 I asked them to go, give me a breather, grab some food, enjoy themselves.
 Linger if they wished.
 Why hell, I’ve been here all day and it looks as if I’ll be here all night trying to birth this baby.